conradz/wd-tap-runner/README.md

 [tap-parser](https://npmjs.org/package/tap-parser).
 Note that the error will be null even if some tests failed; the results indicate what tests passed or failed.

+TAP results can be written to the browser's console.
+The test page automatically displays any output written using `console.log`.